BuffaloBorn/newClientDevNotes/linuxcmd.md

 Issuing: ```!!``` - will run the previous command that was just issued

-Here are some command that aslo can be use with Shell history:
+Here are some command that also can be use with Shell history:

   * [up] and [down] keys on the keyboard that allow you to go back to previous commands; this good for two or three commands
   * [ctrl] + r - reverse &#95;i&#95; search - starting typing and it will search the command that starts with those characters